Don't miss out! Get the best events & activities in your inbox weekly...

 Visitors can enter the monument through the back where park rangers are on hand to discuss the history of the battle that took place here.

-See that small window up at the top?
+See that small window way up at the top above?
 For those up for the challenge, climbing the 294 steps the top of the monument is quite an experience and accomplishment.
-There is only one sprial staricase up and down, so you'll pass people along the way; and the views from those 4 small windows at the top are a nice reward.

 Your next adventure is just a 10 minute walk over to Charlestown Navy Yard to visit 'Old Ironsides' and the USS Constitution Museum.
 Admission to both venues is free (donations are most welcome).

-The USS Constitution (Old Ironsides) was named by George Washington, and is the sole survivor of the original six ships of the United States Navy.
 She was certainly a marvel when she first launched in 1797, and continues to be as she sails into her third century of service.
-Old Ironsides is the world's oldest commsisioned warship afloat.
+Old Ironsides is the world's oldest commissioned warship afloat.

 Just across the wharf, the USS Constitution Museum awaits with all sorts of interactive exhibits and hands on programs for all ages.
 Founded in 1797, visitors are invited to explore the ship's incredible history throughout the 2 floors of the museum.